bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-01-12-chungking-express.md

 Once we finished shooting _Ashes of Time_ we took a much-needed break and I found myself thinking that I should make a small film for myself.
 As a writer-director, I have many ideas for films that never get developed.
 You’re sitting in a coffee-shop and an idea comes up, but there’s no time to take it further.
 It might just be a gut feeling, it can easily evaporate.
 Anyhow, _Chungking Express_ was based on two ideas that came to me like that.
 Originally there were three; the third is now the basis for _Fallen Angels_.

 The first story changed a lot during filming.
 Brigitte Lin was supposed to be retiring from the screen after shooting _Chungking Express_, so we originally conceived her character as something like Blanche DuBois in _A Streetcar Named Desire_.
 She loved this: she was forever trying on wigs and acting to herself in the mirror.
 It was a very simple story: she responds to a newspaper advertisement for an actress, happens to meet the Takeshi Kaneshiro character and later stands him up.
-Eventually we kept the wig and the idea of a non-romance, but our model changed from _Streetcar_ to John Cassevettes’ _Gloria_!
+Eventually we kept the wig and the idea of a non-romance, but our model changed from _Streetcar_ to John Cassavetes’ _Gloria_!

 _Why are the men in both stories cops?_